19hours/sg-statutes/Acts/Fire Safety Act.md

 [5/2000]

-(5) A member of an Inquiry Committee shall, notwithstanding that he has ceased to be a member of the Inquiry Panel on the expiry of his term of office, be deemed to be a member of the Inquiry Panel until such time as the Commissioner has decided that the Inquiry Committee of which he is a member has completed its work.
+(5) A member of an Inquiry Committee shall, notwithstanding that he has ceased to be a member of the Registered Inspectors Inquiry Panel on the expiry of his term of office, be deemed to be a member of the Registered Inspectors Inquiry Panel until such time as the Commissioner has decided that the Inquiry Committee of which he is a member has completed its work.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

 ### Commencement of inquiry, etc.